 - have good numeracy skills to understand accounts with the support of the treasurer

 - be willing to learn about and follow the Citizens Advice aims, principles and policies, including confidentiality and data protection

 - be willing to undertake training in your role

-Our volunteers come from a range of backgrounds and we particularly welcome applications from disabled people, people with physical or mental health conditions, LGBT+ and non-binary people, and people from Black Asian Minority Ethnic (BAME) communities.
+And we particularly welcome applications from people from Black Asian Minority Ethnic (BAME) communities, disabled people, people with physical or mental health conditions, LGBT+ and non-binary people.

-If you are interested in becoming a trustee and would like to discuss flexibility around location, time, 'what you will do' and how we can support you please contact us.
+If you are interested in becoming a trustee and would like to discuss all or any aspect of the above, please initially contact our Administrator by email at: email@example.com